Koh Koodshow video --- Photos --- exchange rates show map --- go to map --- find a flight --- calendar book with agoda.com* --- book with booking.com*

 The Thai and Cambodian people on Koh Kood are living from fishing and rubber plantation, and some may have business contacts to Cambodia as well.
 So it is easy to link a visit to Koh Kood with a trip to Cambodia, e.g. Sihanoukville, Siam Reap and Angkor.
 Tourism is just starting to become an economic factor for Koh Kood.
 Only some people can speak english.
 Mostly thai groups come to the island for short holidays.
 It is not a fault to bring candles or flashlights, since electric power supply is not garanteed 24 hours a day.

-Ko Kood is malaria endangered region.
+Koh Kood is still a malaria endangered region.
 Also sand flies and other bugs can be a problem.
 Sprays, oil or ointments should be brought, till this is not available on the island (make sure to have a strong cortison ointment with you to prevent very itchy effects of the bites of the sandflies).
 And cash money is also recommended.
-There are no ATMs or banks on Ko Kood.
+There are some ATMs or banks on Koh Kood, but not always working or maybe empty.

 By speedboats from the mainland (Laem Ngop pier or Laem Sok pier) south of Trat or directly from Koh Chang or Koh Mak.
 The boats need roughly one hour to reach the piers on Koh Kood, but not all resorts can be reached directly, so connecting boats or taxis are needed.
 It is recommended to ask prior to leaving, at what piers/resorts the boat will stop.
 The speedboats are private and will do the trip only once a day, and in low season not every day.
 From Trat, the boats leave mostly in the morning, from Koh Chang and Koh Mak about noon.
 More information on KohKoodBoat.com